Boating on Rottnest Island

 Fuel and Potable Water

 Potable water is available at three points on the Fuel Jetty and a single point on the Geordie Bay Jetty.
-On the Fuel Jetty there is a 20m retractable hose near the gantry and the same on the western side of the Geordie Bay Jetty to fill water tanks.
+On the Fuel Jetty there is a 20m retractable hose near the gantry, and the same on the western side of the Geordie Bay Jetty.
 Users are asked to only take what water is necessary and reminded that both areas are 20 minute loading zones.

 Following representation from a number of large vessel owners the RIA has approved a trial commence 1st May 2013 and run for two summer seasons to enhance the existing “additional vessel” protocols.
 It will allow Licensees of moorings that are certified to hold vessels 20 metres or greater to seek approval to increase the “additional vessel” size from 6.75m to 10.0m for rigid inflatable vessel (RIB).